Baby Essentials for the First 3 Months You Can’t Forget About

 I love this contoured changing pad because it’s a comfy surface for your baby during diaper changes.

-You can attach it to a dresser in your baby’s room so you don’t have to bend down to do diaper changes.
+You can attach it to a dresser in your baby’s room so you don’t have to bend down for diaper changes.
 Be sure to check the dimensions of your dresser to see that it will fit well.

 30. Change pad liners